We’ve all heard that the career we should be pursuing is the one that doesn’t feel like work.

-I can’t remember anything in my last 20 years of running my own business that really felt like hard work!
+I can’t remember anything, in my last 20 years of running my own business, that really felt like hard work!

 I could see how these things would seem like hard work, but when it’s your company or you’re so filled with love for what you’re doing, it doesn’t feel like work.

-Then I realized a good comparison (even though I’m not a parent):
+Then I realized a good comparison:

-Wiping someone else’s baby’s bottom feels like work.
+Cleaning someone else’s baby feels like work.

-On the other hand, they say women often remember childbirth as less painful than it really was, so maybe my brain is wired to forget the hard work, otherwise I’d never do it again.
+On the other hand, they say women often remember childbirth as less painful than it really was.
+So maybe my brain is wired to forget the hard work, otherwise I’d never do it again.